lubianat/quali_phd/manuscript.md

 ### "Which cell types express markers associated with Parkinson's disease?"

-Besides integration with Gene Ontology, Wikidata reconciliation makes it possible to complement the marker gene info on PanglaoDB with information about diseases.
-This integration is of biomedical interest, as there is a quest to detail mechanisms that link genetic associations and the diseases themselves.
+Besides integration with Gene Ontology, Wikidata reconciliation  connects the marker gene info on PanglaoDB with disease markers.

-"Disease genes" are often compiled from Genomic Wide Association Studies, which look for sequence variation in the DNA.
+Disease genes are often compiled from Genomic Wide Association Studies, which look for sequence variation in the DNA.
 These studies are commonly blind to the cell types related to the pathophysiology of the disease.
 In the query below, we can see cell types marked by genes genetically associated with Parkinson's disease.
 Even considering the false positives, the overview can aid domain experts in coming up with novel hypotheses.

 | geneLabel | diseaseLabel        | cellTypeLabel    |
 | :-------- | :------------------ | :--------------- |